NoroffFEU/lesson-task-htmlcss-module1-lesson2/README.md

 By the end of this lesson task, you should have created:
 - guitars.html with the list of guitars
 - contact.html with just a single h1 (we'll add the form later)
 - adirondack-red.html with the information about the Adirondack Red (we're just adding one version of the product for now).
-Place adironrdack-red.html into a folder called 'guitars'.
+Place adironrdack-red.html into a folder called 'products'.

 While building the HTML pages add working links to connect the pages together, as well as linking to the images for the page.